General-purpose computing on graphics processing units: Stream processing

-GPUs can only process independent vertices and fragments, but can process many of them in parallel.
+In the early GPGPU age, GPUs can only process independent vertices and fragments, but can process many of them in parallel.
 This is especially effective when the programmer wants to process many vertices or fragments in the same way.
 In this sense, GPUs are stream processors – processors that can operate in parallel by running one kernel on many records in a stream at once.
+Programmers would use graphics APIs (OpenGL or DirectX) to perform general-purpose computation.